Companies are not legally required to implement alcohol a

-But employment protection law requires employers to treat dependence as a form of sickness, rather than an immediate cause for dismissal, giving the employee the opportunity to overcome the problem.
+But employment protection law requires employers to treat dependence as a form of sickness rather than an immediate cause for dismissal, allowing the employee to overcome the problem.

 Many companies, however, ignore the problem until it is too late and the employee is dismissed due to deteriorating performance.

 However, an employee who is helped from an early stage can recover from their addiction and go cost of recruiting and training a replacement may be greater than the cost of allowing someone time off to get expert help.

 Call 0808 115 0608 today and get the help you need now.

 - As an employee, you are entitled to the same rights as someone struggling with a medical or psychological condition.
 In return, your employer is required to offer complete confidentiality and time off for therapy and treatment.